 I'm sure this is very good advice, but not exactly practical.
 They're surrounded.
 If they break up their fighting formation, the monkeys will swarm in on whichever they think is weakest.

 Claudius comes up on half the screen, now hosting the president of the Muttation Appreciation Society - a regular guest at the Games, and not a bad guy if you ignore his weird interests - who tells us about the base animal, an extinct primate called an orangutan ("our closest cousin in the animal world, and very smart!"), then talks about the apparent mutations the Gamemakers have made.
-He is very enthusiastic about this particular mutt, and hopes the Capitol will have some in the Mutt Gardens next year.
+He is very enthusiastic about this particular mutt, and hopes the Capitol will have some in the Mutt Gardens after the Games.
 Claudius corrects him, saying that the proper name of the Mutt Gardens is the "Panem Allozooligical Gardens," which is conveniently located just beyond the city center, and admission is half-price during the Games.
-The M.A.S. will be there to conduct educational tours.
+The M.A.S., we are reminded, will be there to conduct educational tours.

-During this fascinating segment, Katniss, Peeta, and Finnick have been fighting for their lives, but it's all so repetitive, really, that there was apparently no point in commentating on it.
+During this fascinating segment, Katniss, Peeta, and Finnick have been fighting for their lives, but it's all so repetitive, really - slash, stab, shoot, repeat - that there was apparently no point in commentating on it.
 Katniss reaches for an arrow and finds her quiver empty.
-Peeta has her second one.
+Peeta has her second quiver.

 For the first time since I've seen them working together, they miss a step.
 Peeta reaches around to slide the quiver from his shoulder, and as soon as he does, one of the monkeys leaps at him, claws extended, mouth open to reveal huge, sharp fangs.